-Alabama medical assistance programs for uninsured.
+Alabama medical assistance programs for uninsured and free health insurance.

 Any type of government coordinated medical care will help individuals free up their money to pay for other basic needs.
 Some people will also be able to receive more ongoing health insurance from the state, even for pre-existing conditions.
 More information on some of the available resources are below.
 Or learn more on tips to find cheap health insurance policies.

 Telecommunications Access in Alabama can help the deaf, individuals with a hearing loss and people with disabilities get equipment for their needs.
 Receive equipment and/or services such as in-home notifications systems for door, amplified phones, or large visual display TTYs.
 Many non-profits donate items as well.
 Call 205-328-3989.